CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 ## Remote Catalog

 By default, the Profiles SDK (`CortexSession`) utilizes remote Cortex Catalog.
-This is such that deployed Agents containing your application (and the Cortex Profiles SDK) communicates with the Cortex Catalog instance in your Cortex Cluster.
+This is such that deployed Agents containing your application (and the Cortex Profiles SDK) communicate with the Cortex Catalog instance in your Cortex Cluster.

 Implementation: `com.c12e.cortex.profiles.catalog.CortexRemoteCatalog` <!-- TODO: Link to javadoc -->